-11.1 NMITE provide information and advice to students which promotes their wellbeing, this is accessible on the student website [insert link].
-It focuses on the 5 Ways to Wellbeing and as well as providing a Wellbeing assessment tool, it signposts to self-help resources including on-line, books and mobile apps.

-11.2 Right Steps
+- 11.1 NMITE provide information and advice to students which promotes their wellbeing, this is accessible via MyNMITE.
+It focuses on the 5 Ways to Wellbeing and as well as providing a Wellbeing assessment tool, it signposts to self-help resources including on-line, books and mobile apps. - 11.2 Right Steps live a happier life.

-As part of its integrated Wellbeing and Mental Health services, NMITE students have access to Right Steps; an on-demand wellbeing and mental health platform designed to create long-term behaviour changes to help reduce stress, anxiety and low mood, providing support to help live a happier life.
 Right Steps offers the latest information and advice about a wide range of health and wellbeing topics.
 These include:

+As part of its integrated Wellbeing and Mental Health services, NMITE students have access to Right Steps; an on-demand wellbeing and mental health platform designed to create long-term behaviour changes to help reduce stress, anxiety, and low mood, providing support to help